Categories

 I considered the existence of God

-That is when, one particular day when I was in Durban, South Africa, alone and in the dumps, I distinctly felt a heavy atmosphere around me (now I know it was an evil presence), and evil thoughts came into my mind:
+That is when, one particular day when I was in Durban, South Africa, alone and deeply in the dumps, I distinctly felt a heavy atmosphere around me (now I know it was an evil spirit), and evil thoughts came into my mind:

 “Become evil!
 Do not even give a thought if you hurt others; just use the ladies for your own pleasure, innocent girls, married women and all.
 Fool them, rape them, do whatever is needed to satisfy yourself, regardless of the damage that you will cause…”